massimofasciano/mafl-rust/README.md

 through variable bindings and a returned Value type.

 In [examples/embed.rs](examples/embed.rs), we pass variable bindings (data) and a custom builtin function (Rust code) to the MAFL program.
-We gather the result into a Value type that we extract into Rust variables to be firther processed.
+We gather the result into a Value type that we extract into Rust variables to be further processed.
 In the example, the last octet of an IP is randomized and a random port is chosen in a range by the MAFL script.
 The MAFL code is embedded into a raw string.
 In a real world program, it would be in a separate script file, otherwise it makes no sense to use MAFL.
-We should probably Serde to make this easier at the Rust/MAFL boundary.
+We should probably use Serde to make this easier at the Rust/MAFL boundary.

 Here is an excerpt from the example: